 Believe it or not but the Daintree Rainforest is the oldest surviving rainforest in the world, even older than the Amazon.
 It has over 3,000 plant species and some even date back to the dinosaur age, which is amazing.
 The rainforest is also home to many endangered animals, over 12,000 types of insects and an array of wildlife unique to the region including the Lumholtz Tree Kangaroo and the cassowary.

 There are many ways to explore and enjoy the Daintree Rainforest and it is spectacular any way you choose.
-You can take a Skyrail gondola (cable car) which glides above the rainforest, the Kuranda Scenic Railway which winds its way through the rainforest, you can try jungle surfing on ziplines above the canopy of trees or take a self-guided walk along the many boardwalks throughout the Daintree.
+You can book a guided tour and take a ride along the Daintree River to spot crocodiles and other endmic wildlife, you may also book a privater charter rainforest guide to show you and your group some of the hidden secrets of the rainforest that other visitors may not see.
+You may also try jungle surfing on ziplines above the canopy of trees or take a self-guided walk along the many boardwalks throughout the Daintree.

 There are also indigenous guided tours and wildlife tours, providing an insight into native bush foods and the various wildlife that call the rainforest home.

-Apart from the reef and rainforest, there are many other great day trips or attractions to visit right in the heart of Cairns.
-Some of these include Skyrail Rainforest Cableway which is an amazing ride in a cable car high above the ancient rainforest trees, the fully restored historic Kuranda Scenic Railway which is known as one of the great train journeys of the world as the train snakes its way through the rainforest, and Cairns Wildlife Dome with a 20 metre high glass dome roof and wildlife exhibits as well as an adventurous ropes course within the dome called Cairns Zoom.
+Apart from the reef and rainforest, there are many other great day trips or attractions and things to do right in the heart of Cairns.
+Some of these include Skyrail Rainforest Cableway which is an amazing ride in a cable car high above the ancient rainforest trees, the fully restored historic Kuranda train and Scenic Railway which is known as one of the great train journeys of the world as the train snakes its way through the rainforest.
+Cairns Wildlife Dome with a 20 metre high glass dome roof and wildlife exhibits as well as an adventurous ropes course within the dome called Cairns Zoom.